April 2026 from Unnamed Press

 “I often traveled for work.”

-For fans of Rachel Cusk and John Le Carré alike, this is a story of power and secrecy, geopolitics and science, parenthood and loss, and the question of how we know what we think we know, how we make sense of our existence on Earth.
+For fans of Rachel Cusk and John Le Carré alike, this is a story of power and secrecy, espionage and science, parenthood and loss, and the question of how we know what we think we know, how we make sense of our existence on Earth.

 “An elegant, existential thriller, rich in modern spycrafta Great Game for our Silicon Age, with a meditation on futility and loss at its heart.” — Deepti Kapoor, author of Age of Vice